diegojramirezs7/pf/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-- It's built with components from my Responsive Tools project.

 - It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).